DianaZagirova/scihub_api/README.md

 # Sci-Hub Paper Downloader

-A Python tool to download academic papers from Sci-Hub using DOIs (Digital Object Identifiers) and extract full text and metadata using GROBID.
+A Python tool to download academic papers from Sci-Hub using **DOI (Digital Object Identifier)**, **PMID (PubMed ID)**, or **paper title** and extract full text and metadata using GROBID or fast PDF parser.

-This repository contains three implementations:
+This repository contains multiple implementations:
 1. `scihub_downloader.py` - A standalone implementation that directly scrapes Sci-Hub
 2. `scihub_api_downloader.py` - An implementation that uses the `scihub.py` library
+3. `scihub_fast_downloader.py` - Downloads papers and processes them with fast PDF parser
-3. `scihub_grobid_downloader.py` - An implementation that downloads papers and processes them with GROBID
+4. `scihub_grobid_downloader.py` - Downloads papers and processes them with GROBID
+5. `download_papers.py` - Main CLI that provides unified access to all downloaders

 ## Features

-- Download papers from Sci-Hub using DOIs, PMIDs, or URLs
+- **Download papers from Sci-Hub using:**
+  - **DOI (Digital Object Identifier)** - e.g., `10.1038/s41586-019-1750-x` - Direct download
+  - **PMID (PubMed ID)** - e.g., `27353257` - Automatically converts to DOI via PubMed API
+  - **Paper title** - e.g., `"A synopsis on aging—Theories, mechanisms and future prospects"` - Automatically finds DOI via CrossRef API
+- **Automatic identifier detection** - the system automatically detects what type of identifier you provide
+- **Smart conversion**: PMIDs and titles are automatically converted to DOIs using public APIs (PubMed E-utilities and CrossRef)
-- Validate DOI format
+- Validate DOI and PMID formats
 - Support for multiple Sci-Hub domains (in case some are blocked)
 - Command-line interface for easy use
-- Batch download from a file containing multiple identifiers
+- Batch download from a file containing multiple identifiers (can mix DOIs, PMIDs, and titles)
 - Search for papers on Google Scholar and download them
 - Customizable output directory
-- Extract full text and metadata from PDFs using GROBID
+- **Two PDF parsing options:**
+  - **Fast PDF parser** - Quick extraction with structured text (recommended)
+  - **GROBID** - Comprehensive extraction with detailed metadata
 - Save extracted data in structured JSON format
-- Process existing PDFs with GROBID without downloading
+- Process existing PDFs without downloading

+### How It Works

+1. **DOI**: Downloads directly from Sci-Hub
+2. **PMID**: Queries PubMed E-utilities API to get the DOI, then downloads from Sci-Hub
+3. **Title**: Queries CrossRef API to find matching papers and their DOIs (high-confidence matches only), then downloads from Sci-Hub

+**Note**: Rate limits apply to PubMed and CrossRef APIs.
+If you're processing many papers, DOI is the fastest method.

 ## Installation